fullstack0330/Bass-Militia-Website/README.md

 - Before I started the more in depth testing, I ensured that the website served the purpose it was built for by running through each of the user stories myself and checking all requirements were met.

 - I tested the contact boxes as follows:
-    - I went to the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) and tried to submit the form without any information entered to verify the 'required' promt appears. - *Working*
+    - I went to the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) and tried to submit the form without any information entered to verify the 'required' prompt appears. - *Working*
     - I tried to submit an incorrect email format to verify the error message appears. - *Working*
     - I verified it would only allow the user to upload audio file formats. - *Working*
-    - I went to the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) and tried to submit the form without any information entered to verify the 'required' promt appears. - *Working*
+    - I went to the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) and tried to submit the form without any information entered to verify the 'required' prompt appears. - *Working*
     - I tried to submit an incorrect email format to verify the error message appears. - *Working*
     - I verified it would allow the user to upload multiple file formats. - *Working*